Green Light (Lorde song): Reception

+Rolling Stone called the video "electrifying," describing her as being "swathed in electric pink mesh" and sealing her "kiss-off with a bang".
 Aimee Cliff from The Fader compared Lorde's dancing to Robyn in "Dancing on My Own" (2010).
 Cliff also compared the video to Grimes' "Oblivion" (2012) where both artists use headphones to symbolize that dancing is for one's own pleasure.
 Alexandrina Hemsley, from the performance duo Project O, drew a comparison between Madonna's "Ray of Light" (1998) and Ciara's "Oh" (2005) for featuring dancing on top of a car.
-Pitchfork ranked the video at number 11 on their year-end list, stating that the video was "some dream-nexus of Kate Bush or Robyn dancing on their own and French New Wave director Agnès Varda capturing the freedom of solo woman wanderers".
-The publication said that the video documented the singer's "expressive style of modern dance" that was a "glowing vision" of how "romantic" it can feel to be "alone in public".
+Pitchfork ranked the video at number 11 on their year-end list, stating that the video documented the singer's "expressive style of modern dance" that was a "glowing vision" of how "romantic" it can feel to be "alone in public".
 Nate Gross from Exile Edit received a nomination for Best Editing at the 2017 MTV Video Music Awards, losing to Ryan Staake and Eric Degliomini's work on Young Thug's "Wyclef Jean" (2017).

-Mic writer Tom Barnes called the video a "liberating ode to the moment heartbreak turns into hope".
-He noted the visual's colorful aesthetic, which help dramatize the song's narrative.
-Rolling Stone called the video "electrifying," describing her as being "swathed in electric pink mesh" and sealing her "kiss-off with a bang".
-After part of the video was screened on television in New Zealand, a man in the country filed a complaint with the Broadcasting Standards Authority (BSA), the national media regulator, claiming a scene in it "encouraged reckless driving".
+After part of the video was screened on television in New Zealand, a man in the country filed a complaint with the Broadcasting Standards Authority, the national media regulator, claiming a scene in it "encouraged reckless driving".
 He also claimed that it "breached the Free-to-air TV Code's law and order standard".
-They authority did not uphold the complaint, saying that Lorde did "not actively encourage viewers to imitate her," and in their view, "her actions did not amount to direct incitement to break the law, nor did they encourage or condone criminal activity."
-Since its release, the video has garnered over 160 million views.
+The authority did not uphold the complaint, saying that Lorde did "not actively encourage viewers to imitate her," and in their view, "her actions did not amount to direct incitement to break the law, nor did they encourage or condone criminal activity."